 Industry Reference Committees are the formal point through which industry requirements for skills are considered and defined in Training Packages.
 IRCs will drive the Training Package development process, and ensure that Training Packages meet the needs of employers.
 IRCs are composed of individuals and industry members with the experience, skills and knowledge of their particular industry sector.
-IRCs will be supported by independent and professional Service Skills Organisations (SSO) to develop and review Training Packages, and to inform Training Package development priorities.
-IRCs will have a direct relationship with the AISC, and are charged with identifying industry’s skills needs, developing business cases setting out the case for change, and providing the sign off on training products before they go to the AISC for consideration.
+IRCs are supported by independent and professional Service Skills Organisations (SSO), such as AIS, to develop and review Training Packages, and to inform Training Package development priorities.
+IRCs have a direct relationship with the AISC, and are charged with identifying industry’s skills needs, developing IRC Skills Forecasts and Cases for Change, and providing the sign off on training products before they go to the AISC for consideration.

 The IRCs are formed, activated and supported as required to direct SSOs in the review, development and implementation of Training Package content relevant to the industry sectors they cover.